bitcrowd/bitstyles/README.md

 The storybook documentation is automatically deployed when a branch is merged to `main`.

-# Font license
+## Font license

-The Nunito webfont is included in Bitstyles, and is licensed under the (SIL Open Font License, 1.1)[http://scripts.sil.org/OFL].
+The Nunito webfont is included in Bitstyles, and is licensed under the [SIL Open Font License, 1.1](https://scripts.sil.org/ofl).
 Copyright 2014 The Nunito Project Authors (https://github.com/googlefonts/nunito).